 John and Martha have been champions for the cause of improving the risk management practices of general aviation pilots and they speak to thousands of pilots each year on aviation safety.
 They work with the FAA's National Aviation Safety Program in producing safety videos.
 They also volunteer their time to speak to college classes on starting a small business.

-For many years both John and Martha served on the Board of Directors of the San Diego Air and Space Museum and of the Charles A. and Anne Morrow Lindbergh Foundation.
-John is previous Chairman of the Lindbergh Foundation, and they are now both on the Honorary Board.
+For many years both John and Martha served on the Board of Directors of the San Diego Air and Space Museum.
+They are both currently on the Board of the Charles A. and Anne Morrow Lindbergh Foundation and John was previously the Chairman.
 Martha was formerly the Chair of the Chancellor´s Community Advisory Board of the University of California, San Diego.

 - 2019 John and Martha jointly enshrined in the National Aviation Hall of Fame (NAHF) Class of 2019.
 Each year, the NAHF selects 5 or 6 inductees from a prestigious group of over 300 previously-nominated air and space pioneers to be recognized for their achievements during what is described as "The Oscar Night of Aviation."
 Their joint selection as husband-and-wife is unprecedented. (see more)